Mechanical and Aerospace Engineering (MAE)

 MAE 131B.
 Fundamentals of Solid Mechanics II (4)

 Continuous mechanics of solids and its application to the mechanical response of machine and structural elements.
 Stress and strain in indicial notation; field equations and constitutive relations.
 Linear elastic stress analysis in torsion, plane stress and plane strain; stress concentrations; fracture mechanics.
 Extremum principles and structural stability.
 Viscoelasticity, plasticity, and failure criteria.
 Theorems of plastic limit analysis.
-Prerequisites: grades of C– or better in MAE 131A and MAE 105 (or concurrent) and admission to engineering major.
+Prerequisites: grades of C– or better in MAE 131A or SE 110A, and MAE 105 (or concurrent), and admission to engineering major.

 MAE 131C.
 Solid Mechanics III (4)